Read time: 40 seconds

 - Sally is blind and only owns a mobile phone.
 Sally needs to access important information to be able to apply for support services.
 As there is no alternative version, Sally has to visit the library in town to use their desktop computers.

-- Rosalie is a barrister and prefers to listen to government information during the commute home.
-Rosalie is unable to listen to information contained in PDF and now has to work in the evening.
+- Rosalie is a barrister and prefers to listen to information during the commute home.
+Rosalie is unable to listen to content in a PDF because it hasn't been optimised for accessibility.
+Because the PDF is unable to be understood by the mobile phone reader, Rosalie now has to work in the evening.

 Steps to take

-- Read the Australian Government guide to PDF accessibility.
+- If this is not possible, or if you are publishing an alternative version of your web content in PDF - read the Australian Government guide to PDF accessibility.
 The guide covers structuring, hyperlinking, and offering an alternative formats to PDF.

 - Watch the PDF accessibility training video series (YouTube).